Let Cherryleaf write your API documentation

 - Troubleshooting guides

 - Authentication and authorisation guides

 It can be hard to find the time to document your APIs.
 With your developers used to focusing on details, this can also lead to documentation that lacks the big picture perspective.
-The answer is to have an API documentation writer on your team.
+The answer is to have a Cherryleaf API documentation writer on your team.

 “The first, laborious, step was to get all the information organized into documents in a structured and modular way.
 As we complete the process we will want to improve presentational aspects to give a better customer and marketing experience.